Smoking Cessation | Quit Smoking and Chewing Tobacco But How?

 5. Cognitive Behavioural Therapy (CBT) for smoking cessation

 Clinically approved by researchers around the globe, CBT refuses to look at addiction as a lifelong disease, viewing it as a learned behaviour instead.
-The goal of Cognitive-behavioural treatment is learning new, more effective behaviours to take the place of the addiction behaviours.
+The goal of Cognitive-behavioural therapy is learning new, more effective behaviours to take the place of the addiction behaviours.

 It focuses primarily on shifting one’s cognitions or thought process about smoking and replacing it with divergent behaviour instead.
 A change in your thoughts can be implemented by examining thought patterns that lead to smoking and then learning more effective pattern learning alternate behaviours involve identifying the functions that smoking serve, replacing smoking with other behaviours that serve the same function.
 Physical activity, sports, exercise, swimming and varied muscle relaxation techniques have proven to help overcome urges which in turn help fighting the urge for one more cigarette.